wraith13/open-in-github-desktop-vscode/README.md

 * `openInGithubDesktop.traversalSearchGitConfigForCurrentDocument`: '.git/config' is searched from parent folders of the currently open text file.
 * `openInGithubDesktop.statusBar.Label`: Label on status bar.
 Requires a restart to take effect.
 * `openInGithubDesktop.statusBar.Alignment`: Alignment on status bar.
 Requires a restart to take effect.
+* `openInGithubDesktop.diagnosticWarning`: Warning display when there are error or warning.
+* `openInGithubDesktop.unsavedWarning`: Warning display when there are unsaved existing files.

 You can embed icons in the label text by leveraging the syntax: